jewhannusberg/titanic/README.md

 |
 |--test
 ```
+> Note that it is in so many ways a terrible idea to commit your data files.
+I'm just too lazy to commit properly.

 This will potentially change in the future as I aim to familiarise myself with good project hygiene and CI/CD processes through the use of Jenkins.